Advanced Cancer Care for Cedar Rapids

 of this St. Luke's pursued a Certificate of Need (CON) with the State

-Health Facilities Council earlier this year to bring external beam
+Health Facilities Council to bring external beam

 radiation therapy to St. Luke's.